 Rise of Empires Hero Combinations

-The following hero combinations are based on our analysis.
-We’ve only included a few combinations out of the many possibilities.
-Further testing is required to prove the viability of these hero combinations:
+We’ve put together some of the best hero combinations for Rise of Empires: Ice and Fire, based on our analysis.
+We’ve only included several combinations out of the many possibilities.
+Further testing is required to prove the viability of these combos.

 Some heroes have buffs, some heroes have debuffs, and most heroes do damage.
 However, only a few select heroes possess hero abilities.
 These are the heroes you want to pay attention to.
 Most hero abilities will specify how many turns they are active for, some will trigger more often than others and a select few can stack as well.